XuShaohua/nc/README.md

 ## Stable version
 For stable version of rustc, please install a C compiler (`gcc` or `clang`) first.
-As `asm!` feature is unavailable in stable version.
+As `llvm_asm!` feature is unavailable in stable version.

 ## Platforms and Architectures
-- Linux
+- linux
   - x86
   - x86-64
   - arm